mukesh-kk/website/gitpod/docs/integrations/aws.md

 ## Step 3: Assume the AWS role to retrieve the AWS credentials

-> Important: The follg assumes that your workspace has the AWS CLI installed so that it can call aws sts assume-role-with-web-identity from the AWS CLI.
+> 💡 **Important**: The following assumes that your workspace has the AWS CLI installed so that it can call `aws sts assume-role-with-web-identity`.

 The following code will login to AWS using OIDC and then fetch a secret dynamically from AWS Secrets Manager for use in your application.